 Do Yorkies Get Cold in the Winter?

-Yes, Yorkies do get cold in the winter because they don’t have the undercoat and because of their small size they lose body heat faster than bigger dogs.
-When you are preparing to take care of your Yorkie in winter, you should take into consideration these factors: the place where he sleeps and spends the most of the time, temperature, surfaces, the air outside, dog’s coat, skin, nutrition and exercises.
+Yes, Yorkies do get cold in the winter because they don’t have the undercoat and because of their small size, they lose body heat faster than bigger dogs.
+When you are preparing to take care of your Yorkie in winter, you should take into consideration these factors: the place where he sleeps and spends most of the time, temperature, surfaces, the air outside, dog’s coat, skin, nutrition, and exercises.

 The well-being inside the house during winters

-Apart from that, I bet your dog will enjoy a cozy spot next to your side on the couch in a cold winter evening.
+Apart from that, I bet your dog will enjoy a cozy spot next to your side on the couch on a cold winter evening.